scrapinghub/portia/docs/examples.rst

 You'll often need to retrieve several items from a single page.
 You can do this using :ref:`samples-variants` with the following steps:

-- Annotate the *first* item and map its fields to the Base.
+- Annotate the *first* item and map its fields to variant #1.
-- Annotate the *last* item and map its fields to variant #1.
+- Annotate the *last* item and map its fields to variant #2.
 - Enable the *Split Variants* extension.

 If the items are in a list (``<ul>`` or ``<ol>`` block), Portia will detect the items in between the first and last and create variants for each.
 Note that sometimes you will need to annotate each item and link to variants manually.